sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 21-01-2019

+- https://sematext.com/blog/rum-vs-apm/ What is RUM and APM when considering monitoring

 # 18-01-2019

 - https://www.youtube.com/watch?v=rhvoKCS5v9g Rob Norris presenting skunk features